EraWi/NEPGO/README.md

 # NEPGO - Android app

 My job while developing this app was to create an Android application in which you can register/login into, make posts, see posts made by other users and customize your own profile.
 Backend was already handled when I started working on the project.
+Source code is not publicly available.

 Technologies/tools used: